-by the College of Nursing Professionals (BCCNP) warned that someone on Salt Spring Island has been advertising and offering Nursing Foot Care without the mandatory licensing to do so.
+by the College of Nurses & Midwives (BCCNM) warned that someone on Salt Spring Island has been advertising and offering Nursing Foot Care without the mandatory licensing to do so.

 Because of the many questions received there are some answers provided below.

 No. There is nothing valid in BC under the name 'Certification' for Foot Care or 'Certified Foot Care'.
 Professional standards and licensing are achieved in a different way.

 Licensed nurses are trained in professional development courses to do Foot Care.
 Although a certificate to have passed such courses is mandatory, this is not a license or certification for Foot Care.

 Only Foot Care Nurses in good standing are allowed to practise.
 Like other health professionals, nurses are expected to meet professional standards, continuing professional education, and other requirements for renewing their authorization to practise on an annual basis.

 To ensure public safety, the BC Health Professions Act of 1996 requires that each designated profession providing health services such as doctors, dentists, nurses, pharmacists, and a number of other professions in this field, are regulated by an institution called college.

 Only individuals registered with a college are allowed to practise and use titles of designated health professions.
 Contraventions are an offence under the BC Offence Act and can be punishable by fine or imprisonment.